 Specific Guidance

-This inspection activity should be conducted during a oneweek onsite visit.
+This inspection activity should be conducted during a one-week, onsite visit.
 However, the region may re-visit the site and observe the annual requalification operating test for a different group or crew of licensed operators.
 Observe simulator scenarios as a team and separately observe different licensed operators and facility evaluators during the conduct of JPMs.

 The basic methodology for performing this inspection activity is to observe licensed operator and facility licensee evaluator and administrator performance during an annual requalification operating test.
 Additionally, observe post-simulator scenario critiques and other facility licensee operating test grading activities.
 Assess the following items: